 In the 1990s, a seven-acre parcel along Down River Drive was developed for light industrial and manufacturing businesses with constructed buildings.
 The six-building park is one of the only complexes of set buildings the Port built for building leases.

-Planning for future industrial development parks focused on Guild Road at the end of 1990s and into early 2000s. the Port purchased additional property along Guild Road for future industrial parks, now referred to as Guild Road Industrial Park I and II, currently underway.
+Planning for future industrial development parks focused on Guild Road at the end of 1990s and into early 2000s. the Port purchased additional property along Guild Road for future industrial parks, now referred to as Rose Way Industrial Park and Centennial Industrial Park.
+Rose Way will include six Port owned buildings for lease.
+Centennial will include 8 lots ranging in lot sizes for industrial lease, lease to purchase, or purchase sale.